LEARN

 When did Canada enter into a free trade agreement with the USA?

-What does the phrase, "children of a common mother" refer to?
+What does the phrase, "brethren dwelling together in unity" refer to?

 Where does Canada's economy rank in the world?